 A correspondence exists between certain functions in $H_0(N;K_\frakp)$ and in $H_0(N;\C).$ If $\mu$ is any embedding of fields $\mu: K\into L$, then $\mu$ extends naturally and uniquely to an embedding

-so that $F^\mu|_{Y_0(K)}=F.$ Similarly, if $L_1$ and $L_2$ are two fields containing $K$, then there is a natural equivalence relation $\simeq_K$ between forms $F_i\in M^!_k(N;L_i)$ which satisfy
+so that $F^\mu|_{Y_0(K)}=F.$ Similarly, if $L_1$ and $L_2$ are two fields containing $K$, then there is a natural equivalence relation $\simeq_K$ between forms $F_i\in M^!_0(N;L_i)$ which satisfy

 For instance, suppose $K$ is a number field.
-If $F^\sigma\in M^!_k(N;\C)$ has a $q$-expansion in $\Q((q))$, then there is a unique corresponding form $F^{\frakp}\in M^!_k(N;K_{ \frakp})$ so that
+If $F^\sigma\in M^!_k(N;\C)$ has a $q$-expansion in $\Q((q))$, then there is a unique corresponding form $F^{\frakp}\in M^!_0(N;K_{ \frakp})$ so that

 We will establish a similar correspondence between a certain dense subspace of $H_0(N;\C)$ and $H_0(N;K_\frakp)$ respectively.
-This aim is complicated by the generally expected transcendence of the $q$-series coefficients and values at algebraic points of these functions.
+This aim is complicated by the generally-expected transcendence of the $q$-series coefficients and values at algebraic points of these functions.
 However, this transcendence can be controlled in some key settings.